Storm Shadow is the RAF’s long-range stand-off precision-guided cruise missile used against high-value and hardened targets.

 Concept studies started in 1983, envisaging three variants with different ranges and payloads.

-By 1991, the missile had evolved to a single-body turbojet-powered design but a number of payload options.
+By 1991, the missile had evolved to a single-body turbojet-powered design but several payload options.

 Apache-C was eventually called the Armement de precision Tire Grande Distance (APTGD), changing to Systéme de Croisiére conventional Autonone tongue Portée de Precision (SCALP) later in the nineties (SCALP-EG and Storm Shadow are virtually identical)